gohugoio/hugoDocs/content/en/render-hooks/passthrough.md

 This is an \(inline\) passthrough element with opening and closing inline delimiters.
 {{< /code >}}

-Update your site configuration to enable the passthrough extension and define  opening and closing delimiters for each passthrough element type, either `block` or `inline`.
+Update your site configuration to enable the Passthrough extension and define opening and closing delimiters for each passthrough element type, either `block` or `inline`.
 For example:

 {{< code-toggle file=hugo >}}
 [markup.goldmark.extensions.passthrough]